One of the most famous families of cognitive enhancing drugs is the afinil family.

-Of course, there are other companies that also produce their own generic versions, including Teva Pharmaceuticals, Shire Pharmaceuticals, Sun Pharmaceuticals, Mylan, Barr, and Ranbaxy.
+Of course, other companies also produce their own generic versions, including Teva Pharmaceuticals, Shire Pharmaceuticals, Sun Pharmaceuticals, Mylan, Barr, and Ranbaxy.

 Each Modvigil tablet contains 200 mg of modafinil.

-The tablets come with a convenient crease down the centre that allows users to break the pill in half for a 100 mg dose if desired.
+The tablets come with a convenient crease down the center that allows users to break the pill in half for a 100 mg dose if desired.